Explainer: All you need to know about EPF’s new ‘flexible’ Account 3

 Any withdrawals will affect the dividend rate similar to the previous system.
 The more a contributor withdraws, the lower the rate.

-Inversely, this means a contributor’s dividend rate will not be affected if the contributor keeps his or her Fleksibel account untouched, even after they opted in to front-load.
+Inversely, this means that a contributor’s dividend rate will not be affected if the contributor keeps his or her ‘Fleksibel’ account untouched, even after they opted in to front-load.

 Any implications if you opt in?